 Wednesday Pre-Conference

-Prioritizing Patient Trust over Provider Comfort: Reframing Risk with a Harm Reduction Decision Tool
+Prioritizing Patient Trust over Provider Comfort: Reframing Risk with a Clinical Decision Tool

 Friday Workshops